IBMTechSales/liberty-enterprise-deployment-labs/1070-Liberty-observabiity-Instana/README.md

     <https://www.ibm.com/docs/en/instana-observability/current?topic=applications-application-perspectives#update-an-application-perspective>

-    Currently you will not see any data for the **pbw app** Application  Perspective **Summary page** because there is no workload making  request to the pbw app.
+    Currently you will not see any data for the **pbw app** Application  Perspective **Summary page** because there is no workload making requests to the PlantsByWebSphere application.

-    In the next section of the lab, you will exercise the pbw app.
+    In the next section of the lab, you will exercise the PlantsByWebSphere application.